-If any parent wishes to discuss a sensitive issue or concern about their child, please telephone our school office to arrange an appointment with the Head Teacher or Depute Head Teachers.
-A member of the SLT will be available to help support and deal promptly with any concerns.
-In the first instance, Mrs Faloon can support parents of Primary 1 - 3 pupils, and Miss Officer, Primary 4 - 7 parents.
+If any parent may wish to contact the school, please telephone our school office to arrange an appointment with the Head Teacher or Depute Head Teachers.

+A member of the SLT will be available to help support and deal promptly with any concerns or complaints.
+In the first instance, Mrs Faloon can support parents of Primary 1-3 pupils, and Miss Officer, parents of Primary 4-7 pupils.

-All members of the School Leadership Team are open and approachable, and will treat any concern in confidence and with discretion.
+All members of the School Leadership Team are open and approachable.
+They will treat any concern in confidence and with discretion.